-01-01:07:27 Merchant: Well, that was very interesting.
-I enjoyed that a lot.
-But I had learned confidence in speaking in classes when I was at Vassar, and so I didn't hesitate to speak in the classes.
-The classes though were sometimes larger, they weren't like seminars, but some of them were lecture, big lecture classes, maybe not too big, but enough that you would just go in and take notes and listen to the lectures, and you could ask questions.
-And so it was different in that sense from being at Vassar.
+01-01:07:27 Merchant: That was very interesting.
+I enjoyed it a lot.
+But I had learned confidence in speaking in classes when I was at Vassar, and so I didn't hesitate to speak out.
+The classes though were sometimes larger, they weren't like seminars, but some of them were large lecture classes, big enough that you would just go in and take notes and listen to the lectures.
+And you could ask questions.
+And so they were different in size from being at Vassar.
+01-01:08:09 Eardley-Pryor: Was there anyone else who was studying the time period and the topics that you were studying?

-01-01:08:09

-Eardley-Pryor: Was there anyone else that was studying the time period and the topics that

-you were studying?

 01-01:08:15

-Merchant: Professor Hiebert worked on nineteenth century, but I mainly took a lot of
+Merchant: Professor Hiebert worked on the nineteenth century, but I mainly took a lot of

 medieval and seventeenth-century classes.

 01-01:08:33

 Eardley-Pryor: With other professors?

 01-01:08:36 Eardley-Pryor: Who did you have to bounce your ideas around with?
-01-01:08:41 Merchant: Well, at Wisconsin, I had colleagues in the program, and they had a little office and a little department so that people could get together and talk about ideas there.

-01-01:09:02 Eardley-Pryor: I'm now thinking about people that you were associated with, and I want to pick some of the pieces back up on some of these friends that you had mentioned previously, like Barbie Jenks and Patricia de Gogorza, and your other friends from college such as Melinda and Catherine, your roommates.
+01-01:08:41 Merchant: At Wisconsin, I had colleagues in the program, and we had a little office in a small department so that people could get together and talk about ideas.
+01-01:09:02 Eardley-Pryor: I'm now thinking about people that you were associated with, and I want to pick some of the pieces back up on some of these friends that you had mentioned previously, like Barbie Jenks and Patricia de Gogorza, and your other friends from college such as Melinda and Katherine, your roommates.
 What happened to these women?
 What was their trajectory, as you were going off to get your PhD in the history of science?
-01-01:09:24 Merchant: Well, some of them, Catherine, for example, went on and did some graduate work.
+01-01:09:24 Merchant: Some of them, Katherine for example, went on and did graduate work.
 And Melinda went and worked at a bank in Massachusetts.
 A lot of the women who were there did go on to do graduate work in various places, as it was encouraged by Vassar.

-01-01:10:00 Eardley-Pryor: Wisconsin has such an interesting connection to environmental history-from John Muir growing up there, to the environmental historians who helped build the program of environmental history there later, or Aldo Leopold working there and writing A Sound County Almanac while living in Wisconsin.
+01-01:10:00 Eardley-Pryor: Wisconsin has such an interesting connection to environmental history-from John Muir growing up there, to the environmental historians who helped build the program of environmental history there later, or Aldo Leopold working there and writing A Sand County Almanac while living in Wisconsin.
 I'm wondering about your experiences with the natural world there.
 You mentioned Madison being located between these two lakes.
 Were you doing any kind of hiking or having camping experiences while you lived in Wisconsin?